External Resources

 How GenAI is Already Impacting the Labor Market (Harvard Business Review, November 2024)

-Beyond USA
+Beyond the USA

 Spain imposes fines for not labeling GenAI (Reuters, March 2025)